nbilhziq/Cards-Distribution-Program/README.md

 <div class="snippet-clipboard-content notranslate position-relative overflow-auto">
 	<pre class="notranslate">
 		<code>
 a.
-Copy the file folder to your htdocs directory.
+Copy/Clone the file folder to your htdocs directory.
 b.
 Start the XAMPP Apache Services.
 c.
 Open your web browser and type <b><em>http://localhost/cards</em></b> in the address bar.
 		</code>